cashfree/cashfree-batchtransfer-php/README.md

 ### IP Whitelisting:

 Your IP has to be whitelisted to hit Cashfree's server.
-For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#ip).
+For more information please go [here](https://dev.cashfree.com/development/api/credentials).

 ### Batch Transfer:
 The following kit needs batch transfer details in order to create a batch transfer.
-For more information on batch transfers please go [here](https://dev.cashfree.com/payouts/integrations/batch-transfer)

 The kit reads the batchTransfer details from the index.php file.
 Under the BatchTransfer section.
 For a list of required fields go [here](https://dev.cashfree.com/api-reference/payouts-api#batch-transfer).
 Sample Fields to add a beneficiary using bankAccount and ifsc:
   1. batchTransferId: uniqueId of the batch transfer.